Which pets does it concern?

 EU pet passport*

 Pet travel with dogs, cats and ferrets is bound by the conditions of the EU pet passport.
 The EU pet passport replaces all passports or other documents previously used for pet travel in Europe including the PETS document.
 The EU pet passport can be acquired at any authorized veterinarian after a microchip has been fitted and a successful blood test has been given.
-The following procedures must be followed in the order listed below.
+The following procedures must be followed:

 * Non-EU countries can travel with a Third Country Certificate.